Polynomial size linear programs for problems in P: Concluding remarks

 The discussion in this paper was centred around decision problems and one may wonder if it can be applied to optimization problems also.
 Before addressing this let us recall some discussion on the topic in Yannakakis' paper \cite{Ya91}:

 \begingroup \leftskip=2cm \rightskip\leftskip

-Linear programming is complete for decision problems in P; the P = NP? question is equivalent to a weaker requirement of the LP (than that expressing the TSP polytope), {\em in some sense reflecting the difference between decision and optimization problems.} (P. 445, emphasis ours)
+Linear programming is complete for decision problems in $\PP$; the $\PP = \NP ?$ question is equivalent to a weaker requirement of the LP (than that expressing the TSP polytope), {\em in some sense reflecting the difference between decision and optimization problems.} (P. 445, emphasis ours)

 \endgroup